whmacmac/test/_posts/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md

 * [Invoke Obfuscation](#invokeobfuscation)

 ## Introduction {#shortintro}
-I have chosen to focus on how we can compromise a Windows based system up to date (11.04.2020 - the date I am writing this article) having all of the security modules enabled, mostly because it is less probable to encounter a Linux based system with a security solution in an enterprise environment.
+I have chosen to focus on how we can compromise a Windows based system up to date (11.04.2020 - the date I am writing this article) having all the security modules enabled, mostly because it is less probable to encounter a Linux based system with a security solution in an enterprise environment.

-We can see a number of measures implemented in Microsoft's operating system that have no role other than to provide a greater protection system for user protection:
+We can see a number of measures implemented in Microsoft's operating system that have no role other than to provide a greater protection system for user's experience:
 <ul>
   <li>Windows Defender</li>
   <li>Antimalware Scan Interface (AMSI)</li>